 Finally, with regard to the fourth aim, the company, continuously seeks and promotes telecom solutions of global connectivity to multinational customers, through the cooperation with British Telecom for both Greece and Cyprus and other Balkan countries as well.
-This aim is supported by the company's upgraded status of BT Alliance Partner in Greece and Cyprus for the sale, supply and support of a fuller range of products and services from BT's portfolio beyond the international connectivity.
+The company has recently started the promotion of BT services in the markets of Serbia and Malta through its subsidiaries in these countries, broadening the Group's presence in the Balkan area and thus facilitating futures activities abroad.